Technology for Health Equity Requires a New Type of Organization

 OUR VISION

-A world where people from low-income communities achieve health equity through increased access to care, improved clinical outcomes, and addressed social drivers of health.
+A world where people from low-income populations achieve health equity through increased access to care, improved clinical outcomes, and addressed social drivers of health.

 group-messaging-2